Ananthnbhat/fsd-assignments/2. ux-assignment/react-video-player/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+Before running below command, make sure that json-server is installed properly.
+If not use `npm i json-server --save` command to install the dependency.

 ### `json-server --watch db.json --port 3004`

 Starts the [json-server](https://www.npmjs.com/package/json-server) and fetches the data from db.json file from project directory.
 This server will be used as a Fake server for the react app.